Written by Akkana Peck (Los Alamos)

 Many national organizations with NM chapters listed.

 State-based SP bills

-Sponsors: Sen. Carlos R. Cisneros, Gerald Ortiz y Pino, William Soules, Richard C. Martinez, Peter Wirth (Maj Floor Leader); Rep Deborah A. Armstrong, Roberto “Bobby” J. Gonzales, Gail Chasey, Patricia Roybal Caballero, Joanne J. Ferrary, Micaela Lara Cadena, Susan K. Herrera, William Pratt, Angelica Rubio, Elizabeth Thomson
+Sponsors from 2019: Sen. Carlos R. Cisneros, Gerald Ortiz y Pino, William Soules, Richard C. Martinez, Peter Wirth (Maj Floor Leader); Rep Deborah A. Armstrong, Roberto “Bobby” J. Gonzales, Gail Chasey, Patricia Roybal Caballero, Joanne J. Ferrary, Micaela Lara Cadena, Susan K. Herrera, William Pratt, Angelica Rubio, Elizabeth Thomson

 Obstacles to SP in the current context

 NM is hampered by its very short legislative sessions.
 Many reps are supportive but they file more bills than they can discuss and vote on, so it takes many years for bills to work their way through.

 Every other year is a short session that’s supposed to be only budget-related bills, but so far nothing has come from it..

 Plus the usual opposition from organized insurance and health care provider lobbyists.